enkidevs/curriculum/Web/HTML/tables/intro-th.md

   5. `scope`

 Also, there are a few more deprecated attributes, to see them and their definitions/explanations check the `MDN docs for th` in the more info section at the bottom of this insight.

+The `<th>` element also supports global attributes, to read up on them, visit the more info section at the bottom of this insight.

-As for the attributes that are not deprecated and are still in use:
+As for the attributes mentioned above:

 1. The `abbr` attribute is used to add an abbreviated description for the content of a cell and speech readers may present this description rather than the content of the cell.